UPBGE/UPBGE-Docs/source/manual/python/introduction.rst

 Once you start to work with scripts, you will see how easy it is to assume control over all your scene elements in a global way.
 It will give you lots of benefits in the long run.

-Access to UPBGE/Blender's Advanced Features
+Access to UPBGE's Advanced Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You will be happy to know that the game engine has a powerful set of features beyond those found in the logic brick's interface.
 Also, almost all